CFO Blog, CFO Resources, CFO Articles | FocusCFO

 Written by Michael Stier | Aug 30, 2021 9:47:42 AM

-Scaling a company comes with decisions that may feel beyond your scope of expertise, and for many entrepreneurs they are.
-You’re an expert at many things, but likely not all things.
+Scaling a company comes with decisions that may feel beyond your scope of expertise.
+You’re an expert at many things, but not all things.
+To reach the next level, you have to know when to stop doing everything yourself.

 Q: Why do business owners neglect to bring on such a critical addition to the team?